manics/jupyterhub-not-a-tre/README.md

 A CoreDNS deployment independent of the cluster DNS is run in the same namespace as the user pods to prevent DNS leakage.
 Since the IP of this DNS server must be used to be configure the pods you should hard-code it.

-It is currently set to `10.43.0.11`, corresponding to the start of the default K3s service CIDR.
+It is currently set to `10.43.0.11`, corresponding to near the start of the default K3s service CIDR.
 If necessary do a global search and replace in all files, changing `10.43.0.11` to whatever your chosen DNS clusterIP is.

 - `coredns.yaml`